-In both the federal and provincial jurisdictions the eight-hour-workday is the accepted standard.
+In both the federal and provincial Canadian jurisdictions the eight-hour-workday is the accepted standard.
 The work week however can vary between 40 and 48 hours.
 This legislation also allows for a minimum number of rest hours per week, with most jurisdictions requiring 24 consecutive hours per week, most commonly falling on weekends.

 You will also find that most provinces have some legislation restricting business hours on Sundays.
 In addition, some provinces even have legislation protecting the right of workers, under certain conditions, to refuse to work on Sundays.